-- Smoke or use tobacco products in the presence of children and/or youth while volunteering. - Use, possess, or be under the influence of alcohol at any time while volunteering. - Use, possess, or be under the influence of illegal drugs at any time. - Pose any health risk to children and/or youth (i.e., no fever or other contagious situations). - Strike, spank, shake, or slap children and/or youth. - Humiliate, ridicule, threaten, or degrade children and/or youth. - Touch a child and/or youth in a sexual or other inappropriate manner. - Use any discipline that frightens or humiliates children and/or youth. - Use profanity in the presence of children and/or youth.
+- Smoke or use tobacco products in the presence of children and/or youth while volunteering. - Use, possess, or be under the influence of alcohol at any time while volunteering. - Use, possess, or be under the influence of illegal drugs at any time. - Acquire, possess and/or distribute pornography, including but not limited to child pornography, when working in the ministry setting. - Pose any health risk to children and/or youth (i.e., no fever or other contagious situations). - Strike, spank, shake, or slap children and/or youth. - Humiliate, ridicule, threaten, or degrade children and/or youth. - Touch a child and/or youth in a sexual or other inappropriate manner. - Use any discipline that frightens or humiliates children and/or youth. - Use profanity in the presence of children and/or youth.